areebafatima27/Calendar-app/README.md

 - **Responsive Design**: Clean, modern UI with styled-components
 - **Local Storage**: Events and theme preferences persist between sessions

+## AI Declaration

+The following features in this project were built entirely with the assistance of AI tools:

+- **Dark/Light Mode Toggle (ThemeContext)** – Implemented global theme management using React Context API.
+Integrated Tailwind CSS dark mode class handling with persistent user preferences stored in localStorage.
+The toggle functionality was designed to allow seamless switching between light and dark themes across the entire application.

 ## Technologies Used

 - React